 Conflict of interest

 Because most brokers receive commissions, a conflict of interest can occur in some cases.
-For instance, a broker might promote a certain home loan with a lender that offers a handsome commission over one that offers a lower commission, irrespective of whether or not it’s the best product for your needs.
+For instance, a broker might promote a certain home loan with a lender that offers a handsome commission over one that offers a lower commission, regardless of whether or not it’s the best product for your needs.
 This is why it's important to talk to your broker about their commission structure.

 What are my rights as a client of a mortgage broker?